poprer656sad/cookieharvester/README.md

 abck cookie harvester. only works when there isnt a queue.

+#important: if you dont have proxies, delete or leave empty the proxies.txt file

 download and extract everything to a folder of your choice:

 run 'npm install'